gokcanparlaktas/ZeroToReactNativeDevelopment/README.md

 - Using the documentation effectively
 - Creating custom buttons
 - Styling for Android & iOS
-- Styling the `Number Input` element
+- Styling and configuring the `TextInput` element
-- Configuring the `TextInput` field
 - Adding visual feedback to buttons
-- Improving the buttons
+- Improving the buttons with `Pressable` component
-- Coloring the components and the overall app
-- Adding a linear gradient
-- Adding a background image
+- Adding a linear gradient and background image

 ### Project Practice